and Peer Review

 Peer Review Instructions

-Your group can assign up to 100 points to each project proposal.
-The evaluations from all review groups will be averaged.
+Your group can assign up to 100 points to a project.
+The evaluations from all peer evaluations will be averaged.
 Do take these evaluations seriously, you are affecting the grade of your fellow students.
 Try to be fair and objective.
-In contrast to project #1, the peer evaluations of the project proposals will involve an anonymous review!
-You send the peer evaluations to the instructor and the instructor will keep the identity of the evaluating group concealed (guaranteed and no exceptions ever).
-Nevertheless, you must be comfortable with your judgment.
-Your evaluations have to be made in writing and they will be made available on the web after all identifiers of the evaluators will have been removed (e.g. email headers & footers).
-This is as close to the "real thing" and it can be quite uncomfortable.
+You must be comfortable with your judgment and be able to stand by it and defend it in public.
+Your evaluations have to be made in writing and they will be made public on the web.

 Your evaluation report should contain the following items.
 Please stick exactly to the format.
 Use the same item numbers.

-(A) Unit Number and Unit Name of Evaluating Unit
+(A) Group Number and Group Name of Evaluating Unit

-(B) Unit Number and Unit Name of Evaluated Unit
+(B) Group Number and Group Name of Evaluated Unit

 (C) Responses to Various Evaluation Categories